Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brady threw multiple touchdown passes in each of those outings against the Panthers, while throwing multiple TDs two times.
+- Brady threw a touchdown pass in each of those contests against the Panthers, and threw multiple TD passes against them four times.

 - Note: Brady's stats vs. Panthers date back to 2016.

-- The 202.1 passing yards the Panthers yield per game makes them the NFL's second-ranked pass defense this season.
+- The Panthers are conceding 202.1 passing yards per game this season, the NFL's second-ranked pass defense.

-- The Panthers have given up 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.
+- At 1.4 passing TDs conceded per game, the Panthers defense is ranked 10th in the league.

 Recent Performances